ualtinok/fluent-plugin-gcloud-pubsub-custom/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## TODO

+- Add `tag` attribute in output plugin and use `tag` attribute as tag in input plugin.
+- Send ack after other output plugin committed (if possible).

 ## Authors

 - [@mdoi](https://github.com/mdoi) : First author